influxdata/docs-v2/content/influxdb/clustered/admin/custom-partitions/best-practices.md

 having to retrieve and read many partitions from the object store, which hurts query performance.

-- Avoid using partition time intervals that are **less than one day**.

-  The partition time interval should be balanced with the actual amount of data written during each interval.
+- Balance the partition time interval with the actual amount of data written during each interval.
 If a single interval doesn't contain a lot of data, it is better to partition by larger time intervals.
 - Don't partition by tags that you typically don't use in your query workload.
 - Don't partition by distinct values of high-cardinality tags.
   Instead, [use tag buckets](#use-tag-buckets-for-high-cardinality-tags) to